Falchion: Cleaver falchions

 One of the few surviving falchions (the Conyer's falchion) is shaped very much like a large cleaver or machete.
 This type is also illustrated in art.
 The type seems to be confined to the 13th and 14th centuries.
 However apart from the profile they present a very thin blade, often only 1.2 mm thick spines, 7 cm from the point with a slight taper leading near to the edge before dropping into a secondary bevel which brings the blade to a very acute edge while maintaining some durability.
-Current theories are that they were the anti-cloth armour weapon of the day.
+A current theory is that this style emerged to defeat cloth armour.

 Cusped falchions

 The majority of the depictions in art reflect a design similar to that of the großes Messer.
 The Thorpe Falchion, a surviving example from England's 13th century, was just under 904 g in weight.
 Of its 956 mm length, 803 mm are the straight blade which bears a cusped or flare-clipped tip similar to the much later kilij of Turkey.
 This type of sword continued in use into the 16th century.